lcombs15/Hydra-Battle/README.md

 # Hydra-Battle

+### NOTE** : It has come to my attention that some of the methods this program uses were deprecated in Java 7/8.
+This program will not run in Java 9 and up.

 This is a project I worked on in CSC364 (Data Structures & Algorithms).
 It works with Java generics, cloanable, JavaFX, and much more to create the Hydra Battle!

 The goal of the game is to defeat the hydra!